-For the 4th consecutive season, Ed Reed Jr and Dennis Gada finished 1-2 in the SK Modified point standings, but this was the first in which Reed came out on top to win his first SK Modified track championship.
-Car owner Gordon Rodgers won his 2nd track track championship with Reed (1997 Late Model) and 3rd overall.
-Reed also became the first driver to win track championships in the Speedbowl's 2 premier divisions – the SK Modifieds and the Late Models.
+For the 4th consecutive season, Ed Reed Jr and Dennis Gada finished 1-2 in the SK Modified point standings, but this time it was Reed who came out on top to win his first SK Modified track championship.
+Car owner Gordon Rodgers won his 2nd Speedbowl Championship with Reed (1997 Late Model) and 3rd overall.
+Reed also became the first driver to win track championships in the Speedbowl’s 2 premiere divisions – the SK Modifieds and the Late Models.
 James Civali won the $5,000 SK 150 during Modified Nationals weekend.
 1992 Champion Ted Christopher won the 100 lap SK portion of the Pepsi 300, while Dennis Charette won the Finale 100.
 Charette, Reed and Jeff Pearl led the division with 3 wins a piece.
 There were a total of 14 different SK Modified feature winners during the season.

-Corey Hutchings, who won his 2nd consecutive Late Model and 3rd overall track championship at Waterford, was named the Exide Shortrack New England Region champion by NASCAR.
+Corey Hutchings, who won his 2nd consecutive Late Model, was named the Exide Shortrack New England Region champion by NASCAR.
 He also led the division in wins with 6 – including the season opening 50 lapper and the Finale LM 100.
 Allen Coates (5 wins) beat out Mark St. HIliare (2 wins) on a tie-breaker for the runner up spot in the final point standings.
-Phil Rondeau won his 101st Late Model feature (and 108th overall) on August 7th.
-Although never officially announcing his retirement, "Farmer Phil" completed his last full season with 3 feature wins (including the mid-season 100 lapper) and a 4th place finish in the point standings as the driver of the #31 Payless Auto Glass entry.
+Phil Rondeau won his 102nd Late Model feature (and 107th overall) on August 7th.
+Although never officially announcing his retirement, “Farmer Phil” completed his last full season with 3 feature wins (including the mid-season 100 lapper) and a 4th place finish in the point standings as the driver of the #31 Payless Auto Glass entry.

 For the 2nd year in a row, the Speedbowl held it’s Nextel Cup Night.
 This year, the visiting superstars from NASCAR’s premier division included the legendary Bill Elliot (who won the late model exhibition in Bruce Thomas Jr‘s #35), Ken Schrader and Kerry Earnhardt.
 Larry Goss, who redesigned his Late Model into a replica version of Kevin Harvick‘s #29 Goodwrench car, unfortunately wasn’t rewarded for his team’s efforts as Harvick cancelled earlier in the day.

 Mike Pepe won the Saturday Legend Car Track Championship while George Whitney won the Wednesday series.
 Whitney led the mid-week division in wins (5) and had 6 victories overall.
 He also set fast time during the INEX National qualifier time trials.
-Young Gun Jeffrey Paul came on strong at season's end, winning 4 of the last 6 Saturday events (4 of the last 5 overall) including the INEX 50 lapper in September.
+Young Gun Jeffrey Paul came on strong at season’s end, winning 4 of the last 6 Saturday eventsincluding the INEX 50 lapper in September.

 This was also the first season that the track implemented transponders to record lap times which provided competitors with more accurate scoring.
 Each race team needed to purchase devices to adhere to their car.
 Drivers who did not comply were not allowed to compete, a rule that still stands today.